Leptopt1los/flipper-zero-amiibo-converter/README.md

 output - the name of the output directory. optional parameter, default is amiibo nfc. will be created in the script call directory

+also you can use flag ```--norename``` to specify that files and subdirectories of the output folder do not need to be renamed to a format compatible with the flipper zero file system (NOT RECOMMENDED)

 f.e:
 ```bash
 ./fz_amiibo_converter.py Amiibo_Bins